Fall 2022 MATH MADNESS DETAILS (10th ANNUAL!!!!)

 The opening four rounds are divided into 2 Collaboration rounds and 2 Qualifying rounds.
 During the former, students can work together in mini-teams.
 During the latter (and for the remainder of the event), students play individually.
 Teams are matched first by skill level so that the competition is even and then by common time availability so that teams can play live where possible.
 Data from the 2 Qualifying rounds are used to determine bracket assignments.
 The top 64 teams are assigned to the Title bracket.
 Remaining teams are then evenly placed in additional brackets based on team size, with all teams competing in a bracket.
 Within each bracket, teams are sorted by skill and seeded accordingly, following NCAA March Madness protocol.

 Those teams that are eliminated from a bracket can nonetheless extend their season by opting in to play against other similarly situated teams in weekly matches automatically arranged by the system.
 Thus, all teams can play a full 10-round season if they choose.In addition, a teacher can separately challenge another team to a match or divide his/her team into multiple teams that play against each other with our ClassMatch functionality (see heading at the top of this page).
 Content from past seasons is made available to fuel such additional competition activity.
+With a Math Madness subscription, a ClassMatch subscription is discounted to $42.50.

 To participate, a teacher must (1) activate a free account (click here), (2) create a team once inside the account by clicking the "+Team" button, and then (3) register that team on the Events page, selecting "High", "Middle" or "Elementary" depending on the team's level.
 A teacher may register multiple teams for Math Madness from the same account.
 However, the same team cannot compete in two separate levels of Math Madness.
 Upon request, Math Madness content from years prior can be placed in a newly activated account so that a teacher can both review content appropriateness as well as create a match for students to better determine potential interest in the experience.
 Students or parents may NOT register a team for Math Madness.
 Occasionally an exception to this rule is merited but approval must be granted first.